 Step 2: Repair Corrupted Files

-Once you select all the corrupted files from its source location, click on the 'Repair' tab.
+Once you select all the corrupted files from their source location, click on the 'Repair' tab.
 It will initiate the repair process.

 Step 3: Save Repaired Files